martinthomson/balsamic/draft-thomson-balsamic.md

 ## MAY and OPTIONAL

-A "MAY" or "OPTIONAL" defines optional behaviour.
+A "MAY" or "OPTIONAL" define optional behaviour.

-On the face of it, this might seem necessary.
+On the face of it, these might seem necessary.
 In defining interoperability,
-every "MAY" for one actor
+every option that one actor might exercise requires every other actor to support that choice.
-is a "MUST" for every other actor.
+That is, every "MAY" for one is a "MUST" for others.

-For instance, if a field in a message is optionally present, every recipient of that message MUST tolerate its presence or absence equally.
+For instance, if a field in a message is optionally present, every recipient of that message has to tolerate its presence or absence equally.
 It is therefore more precise to define requirements in terms of the mandatory behaviour of participants other than the one that can exercise choice.